getwd()

 function checks whether each value in the Region_label

-)one of the specified regions: “London”, “Wales”, “Scotland”, or “Northern Ireland”.
+column is one of the keep regions: “London”, “Wales”, “Scotland”, or “Northern Ireland”.
 If the region is not in this list, the value is replaced with the label “Other regions in England”.
 If the region is one of these four, the original value in Region_label

-is retained.
+is kept.
 This process categorizes regions that are outside of the four specified ones into a new group labeled “Other regions in England”, while preserving the original labels for the specified regions.

 Now we use the same way to examine our new column New_region_label